rubymonolith/superform/README.md

 ## Usage

-Super Forms streamlines the development of forms on Rails applications by making everything a component.
+Superform streamlines the development of forms on Rails applications by making everything a component.

 Here's what a Superform looks in your Erb files.